 What Makes Car Insurance Cheap in 2026

 Your credit score also affects rates in most states, as insurers use credit-based insurance scores to predict claim likelihood.
-Drivers with poor credit may pay double what those with excellent credit pay for identical coverage.
-Some states like California ban this practice, shifting more emphasis to driving history and other factors.
+Drivers with poor credit can pay significantly more — sometimes up to 273% more — than those with excellent credit for identical coverage.
+Some states like California, Hawaii, and Massachusetts ban this practice entirely.

-State regulations create additional variation in what makes coverage cheap or expensive.
-Minimum coverage requirements differ dramatically—some states mandate just liability coverage, while others require personal injury protection or uninsured motorist coverage.
-New Jersey's 2026 phase-in of higher minimum requirements is raising baseline rates by $99-200 annually.
+State regulations create additional variation.
+Minimum coverage requirements differ dramatically — some states mandate just liability coverage, while others require personal injury protection or uninsured motorist coverage.
+Check the car insurance rates by state breakdown to understand what's required and what rates look like where you live.

 The Cheapest Car Insurance Companies in 2026